 Differences in the declaration of real estate

-Now that you know the general step by step to declare property in the Income Tax, how about learning about the specifics of declaring different properties?
+Now that you know the general step by step to declare a property in the Income Tax, how about learning about the specifics of declaring different properties?
 Each of them is declared in a specific way, as you can see below:

 How to declare property financed in the Income Tax?